Roberta Allard Cook | Obituary

 She was loved and will be missed by many.

-A celebration of her life will be held from 1-4 p.m.
-Nov.
-19, at the Shrine of Our Lady of the Snows, Bellville.
+A celebration of her life was Nov.
+19, at the Shrine of Our Lady of the Snows, Belleville.

 Memorials may be made to Hospice of Southern Illinois or Monroe Actors Stage Company.